SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

 Long story short, the main idea is the same as the one used for non-rigid image registration, for example with calcium imaging.
-However, because with extracellular recording we do not have a proper image to use as a reference, the main idea of the algorithm is create an ``image" via the activity profile of the cells during a given time window.
+However, because with extracellular recording we do not have a proper image to use as a reference, the main idea of the algorithm is create an "image" via the activity profile of the cells during a given time window.
 Assuming this activity profile should be kept constant over time, the motion can be estimated, by blocks, along the probe's insertion axis (i.e. depth) so that we can interpolate the traces to compensate this estimated motion.
 Users with a need to handle drift were currently forced to stick to the use of kilosort2.5 or pykilosort.
 Recently, the Paninski